 EPTs created by formerly domiciled residents

-For information on the concept of domicile and deemed domicile, see Practice Notes: Domicile, Deemed domicile for tax before 6 April 2017 and Deemed domicile for tax from 6 April 2017.
+For information on the concept of domicile and deemed domicile, see Practice Notes: Domicile, Deemed domicile for tax before 6 April 2017 [Archived] and Deemed domicile for tax from 6 April 2017.

-When a creating a trust over foreign property, timing
+When a creating a trust over foreign property, timing is crucial because, once the settlor is either

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.